 I used to wake up in the middle of the night when my bed would roll across hardwood floors.
 Then, I could not go back to sleep.
 It really stresses me out for a long time.
 Since it harms my health not being able to sleep back after waking up at midnight.

 I have done some research and experiments to find the solutions.
-How to stop a bed from rolling on hardwood floors?
+How to Stop a Bed from Sliding on Wood Floor?
 In the end, I have got the answers.
 If this is a problem that you have, keep on reading to know the solutions.

 Table of Contents